 Get a Cool Derby Name

 One of the first initiations into roller derby is picking a bad ass derby name.
 They're funny, punny and sometimes raunchy.
-Derby names give you personality instead of just a number on a jersey.
+Funny roller derby names give you personality instead of just a number on a jersey.
 But make sure to pick a good one, because chances are people are going to know you better by your derby name than your actual name.
 Mouth Guardashian, Helen Killer and Katniss EverMean are some of my favorites.

 Play Dressup with Boutfits